 Aerialists?
 The Flying Wallendas (or maybe the Zacchinis, if you're at least a casual circus buff).

 Clowns?
 Pretty much just Emmett Kelly.
 (Bozo, Clarabelle, etc. don't count because they weren't actually circus clowns.)
+Grock and Oleg Popov to older people.

 Famous circus animals?
 Just Jumbo the Elephant (and when it comes to fictional circus animals, Mrs. Jumbo and Dumbo).
 Old Joe the Dromedary is only known indirectly, as the model for the camel on the Camel Cigarettes pack...and eventually for the most controversial advertising mascot in history, Joe Camel.
+And now that most circuses have phased out animal acts, probably the only place kids today can be expected to see them is on a Barnum's Animals cookie box.

 There are only three French playwrights : Corneille, Racine and Molière - who all lived in the same century.
 Also, Corneille only ever wrote Le Cid ; never mind that it is fairly atypical compared to the rest of his work.